 Back in 2005, YouTube was created by Jawed Karim, Steve Chen, and Chad Hurley.
 It started as a dating site but quickly became the top free video platform and the second most visited website.
 Now, it’s a huge place for all sorts of videos.

-YouTube has 2 billion registered users, with 81% being between 15 and 25 in age.
-The United States makes up the majority of traffic (15%), followed by India (8%) and Japan (4.6%).
-However, there are 91 countries and 80+ languages represented.
-On average, 500 hours of video are uploaded every minute globally, with mobile devices accounting for 70% of all views.
+YouTube has 2.70 billion registered users, with 81% being between 15 and 25 in age.
+The United States makes up the majority of traffic (16.4%), followed by India (9.2%) and Japan (4.8%).
+However, there are over 100 countries and 80+ languages represented.
+On average, 500 hours of video are uploaded every minute globally, with mobile devices accounting for 87.7% of all views.

 Who is YouTube’s Biggest Competitor?

-Vimeo, a video-sharing network with 150 million creators and 1.24 million subscribers, is YouTube’s most significant competitor.
-With 8,700 employees, it generated $160 million in revenue in 2018.
+Vimeo, a video-sharing network with 230 million globally registered users, over 60 million content creators, and 1.24 million paying subscribers, stands as YouTube’s most significant competitor.
+With 1,236 employees (as of December 2022), it generated $433 million in revenue in 2022.

 How YouTube Generates Revenue?